Lynette7/alx-files_manager/README.md

-# Files Manager
+# Files Manager Api

-A simple file management API built with Express, MongoDB, Redis, Bull, and Node.js
+A working file management api using redis and mongodb